top of page

 Richard Andrews - Director

-Sheila and I set up Grow Together in 2020, when we were fortunate to acquire an overgrown allotment.
+Sheila Bees and I set up Grow Together in 2020, when we were fortunate to acquire an overgrown allotment.
 It took us around 2 years to develop the site into a productive no dig, organic (no chemicals) growing space.
 This was only possible due to the unstinting support of our regular volunteers.

+My particular area of interest is in soil health and producing homemade compost.
 Prior to joining Grow Together, I worked as a Civil Engineer and Project Manager in the water industry

 Meet the team Paula.jpg

-Paula Kennion - Director
+Paula Kennion - Head of Projects

 bottom of page